yanivvak/dream-team/READMEm.md

 ## Update credentials

-   - Update .env.sample with your credentials
+   - Update .env.sample (under src) with your credentials
    - Save it as .env
 > Magentic-One code uses code execution, you need to have Docker installed to run any examples